LeoReeves/coding-exercises/README.md

 # Coding Exercises
-My solutions to various coding exercises and challenges.
+My solutions to various coding exercises, challenges and problems.

 Languages used: